Military Ridge State Trail: Dodgeville to Ridgeway

 Dodgeville, the seat of Iowa County, dates to 1827 when Henry Dodge arrived with a group of settlers intent on mining lead in the area.
 The Iowa County Courthouse, built in 1859, is the oldest functioning courthouse in Wisconsin.
 Henry Dodge became Wisconsin’s first territorial governor, and his mining shack is still located in town.

-At the intersection of County Highway Z, bicyclists may choose to head north for a half mile to connect with a paved trail leading to Governor Dodge State Park.
+It is 2.2 miles to the intersection of County Highway Z. At that junction, bicyclists may choose to head north for a half mile to connect with a paved trail leading to Governor Dodge State Park.
 The county road descends and then climbs a hill to where the spur trail leads off to the state park.
-The long declining path is certainly exciting, but the climb back up the hill may be challenging.
+The long descending path in the park is winding andcertainly exciting.
+The climb back up the hill to return to Military Ridge State Trail may be challenging.

 Governor Dodge State Park is named after Henry Dodge, Wisconsin’s first territorial governor who settled in the area.
 It’s one of the largest state parks with over 5,200 acres.
 The park features steep hills, bluffs, and deep valleys.
 Two lakes and a waterfall are main attractions in the park.
 The park offers camping, picnicking, hiking, canoeing, biking, hunting, fishing, off-road biking, and horseback riding opportunities.

 Back on the Military Ridge State Trail, the route continues along the high ridge.
-The path crosses County Highway Y one mile after meeting County Highway Z. A short distance down the trail, it travels adjacent to County Highway YZ until nearing U.S. Highways 18 and 151.
+The path crosses County Highway Y one mile after meeting County Highway Z. A short distance down the trail, it travels adjacent to County Highway YZ, until nearing U.S. Highways 18 and 151.

 While not immediately apparent on the trail, an interesting Wisconsin historical marker is found on County Highway YZ.
 The marker explains the history of the military road built in 1835 by military troops from Fort Crawford in Prairie du Chien.
 This section of the trail closely follows the old military road.
 To view the marker, turn south from the trail onto Canyon Park Road.
 Travel 250 feet to County Highway YZ where the marker is located.